appunite/mockery/README.md

 ![history example](https://raw.githubusercontent.com/appunite/mockery/master/history.jpeg)

-Mockery.History module provides more descriptive failure messages for `assert_called!/3` and `refute_called/{3,4}` that includes a colorized list of arguments passed to a given function in the scope of a single test process.
+Mockery.History module provides more descriptive failure messages for `Mockery.Assertions.assert_called!/3` and `Mockery.Assertions.refute_called!/3` that includes a colorized list of arguments passed to a given function.

 Disabled by default.
 For more information see [docs](https://hexdocs.pm/mockery/Mockery.History.html)